 The Salvation Army International Development works with some of the poorest communities around the world, providing the resources they need to restore their physical, economic, social and spiritual well-being.

-We believe poverty is more than a lack of food or money: poverty is a preventable injustice that limits people reaching their potential.
+We believe poverty is more than a lack of food or money: poverty is a preventable injustice that limits people from reaching their potential.
 Our work focuses on supporting both individuals and communities by resourcing and empowering them to build a better life and future.

 The Salvation Army Fiji, Tonga and Samoa assists mainly through financial contributions to support projects in developing countries where the International Salvation Army works.
 Our partnership allows the local voice to be heard and help decide what will bring about sustainable change in their community.